jafingerhut/jafingerhut.github.com/clojure/setup.md

     more disk space, and can be useful if you ever encounter Clojure projects that do include Java code that needs to be compiled.
 + Clojure CLI tools
-+ At least one editor/IDE setup with a few Clojure-specific add-ons:
++ At least one editor/IDE with a few Clojure-specific add-ons:
   + GNU Emacs, using the [`inf-clojure`](https://github.com/clojure-emacs/inf-clojure)
     package